1. Defining URL patterns in CSS

 in the middle of a cross-document navigation.

-The current other URL of a document is a URL or null.
+The current at URL of a document is a URL or null.
 It is defined as follows:

 The current navigation type of a document is a NavigationType or null.